 Extra – Curricular Clubs

-lease find below our list of School clubs running this Spring
+Please find below our list of School clubs running this Spring

 It also has a reply slip for you to download so you can return this to the school, with your child’s preference of club

 Please click here to download a copy of the After School club letter which includes the link to the booking form.

-Breakfast & After School Clubs
+Breakfast & After School Club

 Breakfast club open from 7.30am until 8.50am